Pharmacy Residency Programs

 Program Description

 The VAMHCS PGY1 program provides exceptional opportunity for Residents to progressively develop their clinical skills.
-This 12-month ASHP-accredited Program is designed to build on Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for PGY2 pharmacy residency training.
+This 52-week ASHP-accredited Program is designed to build on Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for PGY2 pharmacy residency training.
 Residents will focus on optimization of pharmacotherapy, perform medication reconciliation, and collaborate with interdisciplinary teams.
 This residency places emphasis on clinical and distributive pharmacy services, using a comprehensive, hands-on, clinically focused approach.
 Through flexibility and opportunity, this program fosters a unique residency experience, serving a challenging and rewarding Veteran population.
 Most residents completing this program have been employed as Clinical Pharmacy Practitioners (CPPs) in the Veterans Affairs Health Care System.

 The PGY1 resident will work closely with CPPs with advanced scopes of practice in multiple direct patient care areas, including but not limited to Acute Care, Ambulatory Care, and Long-Term Care.
-The VAMHCS is a teaching facility associated with the University of Maryland Medical Center, School of Medicine and School of Pharmacy.
+The VAMHCS is a teaching facility associated with the University of Maryland Medical Center, School of Medicine, and School of Pharmacy.
 PGY1 Pharmacy Residents will experience several learning experiences that involve teaching and interdisciplinary teams (IDT) that may include physician attendings, medical residents, medical students, CPPs, pharmacy students, nurses, social workers, case managers and others.
 The resident will be expected to become an integral part of the interdisciplinary patient care team assuming responsibility for drug therapy for multiple Veterans.

 Program Structure